 Becoming part of the Mastery Specialist team at Turing NW has been a privilege.
 I strongly believe that children should have a solid understanding of mathematical structures, and teaching for mastery opens up the doors to exactly that.
 I have developed my own subject knowledge and pedagogy during my time on the programme, but most importantly I have seen the impact on the children in my class.
 They have enjoyed making connections across the different areas of the maths curriculum and representing their thinking with practical apparatus.
 Seeing the children’s enthusiasm as they explore maths in small accessible steps makes me enthusiastic about teaching.
 I look forward to sharing this experience with colleagues in my own school and across others.

-Primary Mastery Specialist, Glazebury C of E School
+Primary Mastery Specialist and Embedding Lead, Glazebury C of E School

 I have always loved maths and, after completing a maths degree many years ago, I felt I was quite a confident mathematician.
 However, the fantastic training from the Maths Hub has challenged my own understanding of maths and how I teach others.
 The work with other schools has developed so much more than just maths content; closer links have been made across schools and pedagogy of mastery has led to developments across the curriculum, including a focus on precise language and depth through questioning.
 I believe all children can succeed in maths.
 Working with the Maths Hub is a fantastic opportunity to develop your own and others’ CPD.